H&M probes Myanmar factory abuses as pressure intensifies

 The BHRRC said it tracks cases of alleged abuses through sources including union leaders, international media, and local media such as Myanmar Labour News, and seeks to verify reports by checking with brands and interviewing workers.
 Reuters did not independently verify its findings.

-There have been 21 cases of alleged abuses linked to Inditex suppliers, according to the report.
+There have been 21 cases of alleged abuses linked to Inditex suppliers over the two-year period, and 20 linked to H&M suppliers, according to the report.
 Inditex declined to comment on the report.

 A spokesperson for Myanmar's military government did not reply to a request for comment on the findings.
 The Myanmar Garment Manufacturing Association did not reply to a request for comment.